Canada’s 2023 tax filing season kicked off on February 20, 2023, when NETFILE and ReFILE services re-opened.

 If you were late in filing your taxes in previous years as well, the CRA can increase your “late-filing” penalty to 10% of your tax balance, plus 2% per month up to a maximum of 20 months.

-There are some instances where the CRA may be able to waive penalties/interest on taxes owing if you can show that circumstances beyond your control prevented you from meeting your tax obligations, such as financial hardship, natural or man-made disasters, serious illness or accident, postal strike, etc.
+There are some instances where the CRA may waive penalties/interest on taxes owing if you can show that circumstances beyond your control prevented you from meeting your tax obligations, such as financial hardship, natural or man-made disasters, serious illness or accident, postal strike, etc.

 Use Form RC4288 to request the penalty waiver.

-Tax-Tip: Even if you are unable to pay CRA what you owe them in taxes, it still makes sense to file your taxes before the April 30 deadline.
+Tax-Tip: Even if you cannot pay CRA what you owe them in taxes, it still makes sense to file your taxes before the May 1st deadline.
 Doing this means that you avoid the late-filing penalty and will only be on the hook for interest payments.

-If you don’t owe the government any taxes, you may not need to file a tax return.
-However, there are other reasons why you may need to file a return and they include if:
+If you don’t owe taxes to the government, you may not need to file a tax return.
+However, there are other reasons why you may need to file a return, and they include if:

 - You are expecting a tax refund.
-Duh!
 CRA won’t chase you around if you don’t owe them.
-If you want what’s yours i.e. tax refund, you better go get it!
+If you want what’s yours, i.e. tax refund, it is best to file your taxes.